 The teams from Upper Division that were directly invited are: Virtus.pro, Natus Vincere, Team Spirit, Live to Win, and Team Empire, NoTechies, EXTREMUM and Team Unique qualified from the Decider Tournament.

-First place team from the Upper Division is qualified to the Major Playoffs and the 2nd place team is qualified to the Major Group Stage.
+The first-place team from the Upper Division is qualified to the Major Playoffs and the 2nd place team is qualified to the Major Group Stage.
 3rd and 4th place teams are qualified for the Major Wild Card.
-Bottom two teams get relegated to the Lower Division of Season 2 and the remaining teams are maintained in the current division for Season 2.
+The bottom two teams get relegated to the Lower Division of Season 2 and the remaining teams are maintained in the current division for Season 2.

 The Lower Division’s teams: 4 of them come from the Open Qualifiers and 4 come from the Decider Tournament.

 First two teams from the Lower Division get qualified to the Upper Division of Season 2.
-Bottom two teams are eliminated and the remaining teams are maintained in the current division for Season 2.
+The bottom two teams are eliminated and the remaining teams are maintained in the current division for Season 2.